kendisiz/Student_Information_System/README.md

 ```
 git clone https://github.com/kendisiz/Student_Information_System.git
-npm start
+cd Student_Information_System
 ```

 - Use docker compose:

 ```
 docker compose up
-open localhost:3000/connectdb
-open POSTMAN
-send queries
 ```

-- Here are some screenshots from POSTMAN:
+- After database container gets ready in a few seconds, open localhost:3000/connectdb

+- open Postman and send queries using it.

+### Postman Screenshots

 - Get all students:

   ![Get all students](./getStudents.png)

-- Insert a new students:
+- Insert a new student:

   ![Insert a new students](./insertStudent.png)